 To give your customers a top-quality digital experience, it’s important to make sure your applications are always working properly.
-Synthetic monitoring can help to confirm your applications are performing as intended, and if they’re not, help you quickly figure out what’s going on.
+Synthetic monitoring, also known as synthetic testing, can help to confirm your applications are performing as intended, and if they’re not, help you quickly figure out what’s going on.
 Although synthetic monitoring tools have become a crucial part of application performance monitoring, not all solutions cover all types or yield the best results.

 As modern cloud architectures are evolving, so too are the ways users can interact with your applications.
 We’ll get into how the different types of monitoring work, but first, some background.

 What is synthetic monitoring?

 Synthetic monitoring is an application performance monitoring practice that emulates the paths users might take when engaging with an application.
 It uses scripts to generate simulated user behavior for different scenarios, geographic locations, device types, and other variables.

 After collecting and analyzing this valuable performance data, a synthetic monitoring solution can:

 - Give you crucial insight into how well your application is performing

 - Automatically keep tabs on application uptime and tell you how your application responds to typical user behavior